alufolie91/proton-ge-custom/README.md

 - https://github.com/simons-public

-protonfixeChris is the creator of the original 'protonfixes' project.
+Chris is the creator of the original 'protonfixes' project.
 The portions of 'protonfixes' I've imported are what allow customizations to be made to prefixes for various Proton games.
 Without 'protonfixes' many games would still be broken and/or require manual prefix modification.

 ### Sporif (Amine Hassane)